 The amount of State aid to school districts can vary from year to year and is dependent in part upon the financial condition of the State.
 During the 2011 to 2019 fiscal years of the State, State aid to school districts was paid in a timely manner; however, during the State's 2010 and 2020 fiscal years, State budgetary restrictions resulted in delayed payments of State aid to school districts in the State.
 In addition, the availability of State aid and the timeliness of payment of State aid to school districts could be affected by a delay in adoption of the State budget, which is due at the start of the State's fiscal year of April 1.
 The State's budget has been adopted by April 1 or shortly thereafter for over ten (10) years.
-The State's 2021-22 Enacted Budget was adopted on April 7, 2021.
+The State's 2023-24 Enacted Budget was adopted on May 2, 2023, which was later than in most recent years.
 No assurance can be given that the State will not experience delays in in the adoption of the budget in future fiscal years.
-Significant delays in the adoption of the State budget could result in delayed payment of State aid to school districts in the State which could adversely affect the financial condition of school districts in the State.
+Significant delays in the adoption of the State budget could result in delayed payment of State aid to school districts in the State which could adversely affect the financial condition of school districts in the State which could adversely affect the financial condition of school districts in the State.